Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-A meta-analysis of 19 randomized trials confirms a significant improvement in skin hydration.
-The effect appears after 4 to 12 weeks of daily supplementation.
+Better-hydrated skin: a meta-analysis of 19 randomized trials measures a significant improvement in skin hydration.
+The effect appears after 4 to 12 weeks of daily intake.

 • Strong

-The same meta-analysis reports a measurable increase in skin elasticity.
-This parameter directly reflects collagen network density in the dermis.
+More elastic skin: the same meta-analysis reports a measurable increase in skin elasticity.
+This parameter reflects the density of the collagen network in the dermis.

 • Moderate

-Several placebo-controlled randomized trials show a reduction in wrinkle depth after 8 to 12 weeks of daily intake.
+Less pronounced wrinkles: several placebo-controlled randomized trials show a reduction in their depth after 8 to 12 weeks of daily intake.

 • Moderate

-A 12-month controlled trial in postmenopausal women showed an increase in bone mineral density at the spine and femoral neck.
+Denser bones after menopause: a 12-month controlled trial in postmenopausal women measured an increase in bone mineral density.
+The gain covered the spine and the femoral neck.

 • Moderate

-A 24-week trial in athletes observed a reduction in activity-related joint discomfort with 10 g of hydrolyzed collagen per day.
+Less joint discomfort during exercise: a 24-week trial in athletes saw it decrease with 10 g of hydrolyzed collagen per day.

 • Moderate